Vietnam.vn - Nền tảng quảng bá Việt Nam

 The grid method works by dividing the world into squares and estimating the number of people in each square based on census data.
 However, researchers from Aalto University in Finland say the method is primarily tailored to urban areas, leaving out rural populations.

-According to recent statistics, rural areas account for 43% of the world's population, which is estimated to be over 8 billion people.
+According to recent statistics, rural areas account for 43% of the world's population, which is believed to be over 8 billion people.
 If the results of this study are accurate, the number of uncounted people could be in the billions.

 Illustration: GI